 Yes, created by Stan Lee and artist Don Heck, Clint Barton, a.k.a.
-Hawkeye, was originally introduced as the antagonist of the issue.
-Hawkeye attempts to become a crime fighter, is misunderstood by the police, and then tries to defeat Tony Stark in order to impress Black Widow, who was also a villain at the time.
+Hawkeye, was originally introduced as an antagonist.
+Hawkeye attempts to become a crime fighter, is misunderstood by the police, and then tries to defeat Tony Stark in order to impress Black Widow (who was also a villain at the time).
 Read it here.

 Avengers #16 (1964): Hawkeye joins the Avengers

 Later that same year, in Avengers #16 (1964), Hawkeye tells Iron Man that he was just trying to become a crime fighter like him, and that his relationship with the Black Widow was short-lived.